 We knew we could save some money, and get a better return on investment, by buying something that needed a few updates rather than getting something complete, essentially paying for someone else’s renovation costs – and that’s where we are now!

-You can always catch up by reading the latest Monthly Updates:
+You can always catch up by reading the latest Monthly Updates or the posts about me

 Monthly Updates View All